Seceventspen/Alternativesec/_posts/2017-11-29-WiFi-Overview-&-Testing-Refresher.md

 ![Captured Handshake](/images/WiFi/cappedhandshake.png)

 Attempting to capture the handshake this way can take some time, as it requires the capture of many beacons and the AP to be being actively used.
-If you want to speed this process up you can use what is known as a 'deauthentication attack'.
+In the instance above, I captured the handshake fairly quickly; however, if you want to speed this process up you can use what is known as a 'deauthentication attack' using another tool from the Aircrack-ng suite called 'Aireplay-ng'.

 **DeAuthentication Attack**